BridgeCostDental.com

 • Weakest retention, wings can debond

-• Metal wings can show through translucent front teeth as a dark shadow
+• Metal wings can show as a faint shadow through translucent front teeth

 $9,000 - $16,500+

-Instead of using natural teeth as anchors, this bridge is supported by dental implants: titanium posts surgically placed into the jawbone.
-The posts integrate with the bone over 3 to 6 months (osseointegration), then an abutment and bridge are attached on top.
-Typically, 2 implants can support a 3 to 4-unit bridge, avoiding the need for one implant per missing tooth.
+Supported by titanium posts placed in the jawbone, not by natural teeth.
+Posts integrate with bone over 3-6 months (osseointegration), then an abutment and bridge are attached on top.
+Two implants typically support a 3 to 4-unit bridge, avoiding the need for one implant per missing tooth.

 Advantages

-• Longest-lasting option, titanium posts can last a lifetime
+• Longest-lasting option, posts can last a lifetime

 Limitations